bbc/digital-paper-edit-firebase/docs/ADR/2019-11-27-firestore-saving-timed-transcripts.md

 The conversion could be done either on the client or in a cloud function.

 * Good, because can save a lot of space
-* Bad, because serializing and deserialising
+* Bad, because serializing and deserialising could introuce errors in the data
 * … <!-- numbers of pros and cons can vary -->